 A brief history of USPG

-Over the next three centuries, we sent over 15,000 missionaries worldwide.
-Many of these missionaries were pioneers, tackling slavery, championing women’s rights and opposing racism.
-They also helped to establish indigenous Anglican Churches in the countries where they worked, helping to build what is today the global Anglican Communion.
+Over its three-hundred year history USPG has sent over 15,000 missionaries worldwide.
+Many of these missionaries were pioneers, some were involved in tackling slavery, championing women’s rights and opposing racism.
+They also helped to establish indigenous Anglican churches in the countries where they worked, helping to build what is today the global Anglican Communion.

 USPG history snapshots